Danish Lamp Designer

-The Danish design business and sculptural lamp maker Tom Rossau reduces packaging waste by up to 80% with a new flat-pack product.
+The Danish design business and sculptural lamp maker Tom Rossau looks at reducing packaging waste by up to 80% with a new flat-pack product.
 The solution is one of three new initiatives the company developed as part of the Green Circular Transition program

 The Results: Three new solutions flip the switch on waste